B-UMMI/chewBBACA_tutorial/README.md

 and analyzed with [MLST](https://github.com/tseemann/mlst) in order to exclude possibly mislabeled samples as _Streptococcus agalactiae_.

 Out of the **682 genomes**, 2 (GCA_000323065.2_ASM32306v2 and GCA_001017915.1_ASM101791v1) were detected as being of a different species/contamination and removed from the analysis.
-Allele call was performed on the remaining **680 genomes** using the **1264 loci** for schema validation.
+Allele call was performed on the bona fide  _Streptococcus agalactiae_ **680 genomes** using the **1264 loci** for schema validation.
 Paralog detection found no paralog loci.

 `chewBBACA.py Allelecall -i .genomes/ -g listgenes_core.txt -o results --cpu 20 -t "Streptococcus agalactiae"`

 Run on a slurm based HPC with 20 cpu took approximately 41 mins to complete (an average of 3.5 secs per genome)

-Since our previous complete genomes allele call was performed with the wgMLST schema we need to remove the loci that constitute the auxiliary genome, in order to be able to compare with the cgMLST allele call we performed for the 680 genomes.
+Since our initial 32 genomes allele call was performed with the wgMLST schema we need to remove the loci that constitute the auxiliary genome, in order to be able to compare with the cgMLST allele call we performed for the 680 genomes.
-We select the alleleCallMatrix_cg.tsv file we previously created (already paralog free but still a wgMLST profile) and we extracted only the loci present in 95% of the matrix.
+We select the alleleCallMatrix_cg.tsv file we previously created (already paralog free but still a wgMLST profile) and we extract only the loci present in 95% of the matrix.

 `ExtractCgMLST -i alleleCallMatrix_cg.tsv -o cgMLST_completegenomes -p 0.95`